The difference in pay

-Whilst both equal pay and the gender gap deal with the disparity of pay women receive in the workplace, they are two different issues:
+Whilst both equal pay and the gender gap deal with the difference (disparity) in pay women receive in the workplace, they are two different issues:

 In the Britain, there is an overall gender pay gap of 18.1%.